PoCInnovation/Workshops/software/08.Express/SETUP.md

  - `src/index.ts` : A file which execute a simple Hello world function

 All you have to do is to follow these steps:
- - Create a folder `workshop-national-typescript`
+ - Create a folder `express-workshop-poc`
  - Copy the file `source.zip` inside.
  - Run the command `unzip source.zip`
- - Install all the dependences with the command `npm install`
+ - Install all the dependencies with the command `npm install`
  - Run the server with the command `npm start`

 You should get the following result: